hackclub/hackclub/workshops/drawing_shapes_workshop/README.md

 ```

 - We are creating variables for the width of the square, radius of the circle, and length of the triangle.
-- We are setting the max amount of shapes we will draw under "maxItem" and "itemNum" is our index to start at.
+- The amount of shapes we have will be under "maxItem" and "itemNum" is where we will start.
+This will make more sense when we draw the items later on.
 - The variable "colorNum" is the index we are starting at with the array of "colors".
+We will handle swtiching between colors later on.

 ## Initializing The Turtle
 Let's initialize the turtle.